PEH 125. SKILLS AND ACTIVITIES FOR TEACHING LIFETIME 2 sh

 This course examines the theories of motor skill acquisition and performance.
 Students will study the neurobiological subsystems associated with learning motor skills.
 Synthesis of experimental approaches in motor learning research will provide students with a framework for practical application in educational settings.
 Prerequisite: junior/senior standing.
 Offered fall.

 PEH 324.
 NUTRITION 4 sh

 This course provides a comprehensive study of nutrient basics, digestion, metabolism, vitamins, minerals, supplements, steroids, weight management, eating disorders, nutritional deficiencies and imbalances.
 Emphasizes practical application of nutrition concepts in exercise settings.
-Prerequisite: junior/senior standing.
-Prerequisite: BIO 162.
+Prerequisite: Junior/senior standing and BIO 264.
 Offered fall and spring.

 PEH 325.
 SUBSTANCE ABUSE AND HUMAN BEHAVIOR 4 sh

 This course provides a comprehensive study of factors influencing alcohol and other drug use including personality, societal and biological factors.
 Emphasizes prevention through the curriculum, identifying the high-risk student and appropriate referrals in the school system and community.
 Students will gain experience using technology as a strategic resource related to this topic.
-Offered spring.
+Offered spring or winter term.

 PEH 345.
 PRINCIPLES OF COACHING 4 sh

 This course provides a thorough study of the role of coaches in the school and community.
 Topics to be examined include coaching philosophies, ethics, motivational theories, physical preparation of the athlete and administrative management of a sport team.
 Prerequisite: PEH 125 or PEH 126 or permission of instructor.
 Offered spring.

 PEH 360.
 PHYSICAL EDUCATION PEDAGOGY, GRADES K-5 4 sh